For more information call

 • Gloves (like thick household cleaning gloves)

-• Face mask (to protect from any fumes)
+• Face mask (to protect from fumes)

 Mould cleaning – removal and protection

-As shown above, the government guidance states that specialist mould and mildew products should always be used to clean away mould.
+Government guidance states that specialist mould and mildew products should always be used to clean away mould.

 The Dryzone Mould Removal & Prevention Kit is a two-part system.